-Hospice care (continued)

-For services that are covered by VNS Health Total but are not covered by Medicare Part A or B: VNS Health Total will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+Services that are covered for you What you must pay when you get these services Hospice care (continued) For services that are covered by VNS Health Total but are not covered by Medicare Part A or B: VNS Health Total will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost-sharing amount for these services.
 For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost sharing.
 If they are related to your terminal hospice condition then you pay Original Medicare cost sharing.
 Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 If you choose hospice services on or after January 1, 2025, hospice services will be covered by Medicare Fee-for-Service and no longer covered by the plan.
 There may be changes in the cost-sharing with Medicare Fee-for-Service.
 Transitional Concurrent Care (TCC) will no longer be covered by the plan.
 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.

-🍑 Immunizations

-Covered Medicare Part B services include:

-- Pneumonia vaccines - Flu/influenza shots (or vaccines), once each flu/influenza season in the fall and winter, with additional flu/influenza shots (or vaccines) if medically necessary - Hepatitis B vaccines if you are at high or intermediate risk of getting Hepatitis B - COVID-19 vaccines - Other vaccines if you are at risk and they meet Medicare Part B coverage rules

-We also cover most other adult vaccines under our Part D prescription drug benefit.
+Services that are covered for you What you must pay when you get these services immunizations Covered Medicare Part B services include: Pneumonia vaccines Flu/influenza shots (or vaccines), once each flu/influenza season in the fall and winter, with additional flu/influenza shots (or vaccines) if medically necessary Hepatitis B vaccines if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccines Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover most other adult vaccines under our Part D prescription drug benefit.
 Refer to Chapter 6 Section 8 for additional information.
 There is no coinsurance, copayment, or deductible for the pneumonia, flu/influenza, Hepatitis B, and COVID-19 vaccines.

-Inpatient hospital care

-Includes inpatient acute, inpatient rehabilitation, longterm care hospitals and other types of inpatient hospital services.
+Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long- term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.

-Program provides inpatient hospital care for medically necessary services up to 365 days per year (366 in leap year).
+Program provides inpatient hospital care for medically necessary services up to 365 days per year (366 in leap For Medicare-covered inpatient hospital stays, you pay: \$0 copay for days 1- 90.
+May require prior authorization.
+If you get authorized year).
 Covered services include but are not limited to:

-- Semi-private room (or a private room if medically necessary)
+• Semi-private room (or a private room if medically necessary)

-- Meals including special diets

-- Regular nursing services
+- Meals including special diets - Regular nursing services